sophiawilliams16/web-apis-quiz/README.md

 # web-apis-quiz

 ## Description
-This project contains a 5 question quiz regarding Web APIs to help enrich my and my classmate's knowledge.
+This project contains a five question quiz on Web API topics to help solidify my and my classmate's knowledge of this module.
 This app runs in the browser and features dynamically updated HTML and CSS powered by JavaScript code.
 It has a clean and polished, responsive user interface that adapts to multiple screen sizes.

 ## Table of Contents
 - [Installation](#installation)